Particulate: Feed-Forward 3D Object Articulation: Method

 \subsection{Part Articulation Transformer}

-Unlike per-shape optimization methods~\cite{qiu2025articulate, lu2025dreamart, wang2025kinematify}, which rely on handcrafted heuristics or distil 2D priors from vision-language foundation models (VLMs), we train a \emph{feed-forward} network $f_\theta$, dubbed Part Articulation Transformer, on a repository of diverse articulated 3D assets to predict articulated structure $\mathcal{A} = f_\theta(\mathcal{M})$ from an input mesh $\mathcal{M}$ in an end-to-end fashion.
-This approach offers several advantages: (a) fast inference, and (b) ability to deal with subtle or internal parts for which VLM-based cues are often unreliable.
-We design $f_\theta$ to be flexible and scalable, so that we can train on \emph{all} articulated objects from public datasets spanning multiple categories to improve generalizability, in contrast to prior work~\cite{liusingapo,liu2024cage} which only handles a few similar categories.
+Unlike per-shape optimization methods~\cite{qiu2025articulate, lu2025dreamart, wang2025kinematify}, which rely on handcrafted heuristics or distil 2D priors from vision-language foundation models (VLMs), we train a \emph{feed-forward} network $f_\theta$, dubbed Part Articulation Transformer, on a repository of diverse articulated 3D assets to directly predict the articulated structure $\mathcal{A} = f_\theta(\mathcal{M})$ from an input mesh $\mathcal{M}$.
+This makes inference fast and better handles small or internal parts that are difficult to view externally and thus difficult to handle by a VLM\@.
+Because of these advantages, we can train on \emph{all} articulated objects in existing public datasets.
+These span multiple categories and lead to a model more generalizable than prior works~\cite{liusingapo,liu2024cage} that only handled a few similar categories.

-To this end, following recent works on 3D deep learning on meshes~\cite{zhang20233dshape2vecset, liu2025partfield, ma2025p3sam}, our model operates on a point cloud $\mathcal{P} = \{\mathbf{p}_i \in \mathbb{R}^3\}_{i=1}^{N}$.
-Comparing to other mesh representations, point cloud is explicit (so the ground-truth part affiliation of each point is available), highly structured, and applicable to \emph{all} 3D meshes. $f_\theta$ processes $\mathcal{P}$, together with a set of learnable part queries, into latent point and part vectors with multiple attention blocks.
+To this end, following recent works on 3D deep learning on meshes~\cite{zhang20233dshape2vecset, liu2025partfield, ma2025p3sam}, our model operates on a point cloud $\mathcal{P} = \{\mathbf{p}_i \in \mathbb{R}^3\}_{i=1}^{N}$. $f_\theta$ processes $\mathcal{P}$, together with a set of learnable part queries, to produce latent point and part vectors using multiple attention blocks.
 The latent vectors are later consumed by the decoder heads (\cref{sec:method-decoders}) to predict the articulation attributes $S$, $K$ and $M$.
-The overall architecture is illustrated in~\cref{fig:method}.
+The overall architecture is illustrated in \cref{fig:method}.

 \paragraph{Inputs.}